Constitution & Rules

 Important note: A Ballot held in December 2012 via post, email and fax recorded a name change to the organisation.

 With respect to Notice of Motion 1: “that the name of the Association be changed to Tourism Export Council of New Zealand Incorporated as set out in Notice of Motion 1.”

 Rule 25 and Rule 46 were also passed in respect of Rule 21 (b) below indicating the vote could be sent by conventional post, by facsimile, or by electronic mail, or any combination of these methods.

 Important note: A Postal Ballot held in December 2010 deleted the second paragraph of Rule 4.
-This stated that: “A minimum turnover of five hundred thousand dollars ($500,000.00) per annum is required by new applicants for full membership and they must have been actively trading as an Inbound Tour Operator for a minimum of 12 months prior to applying for membership.”
+This stated that: “A minimum turnover of five hundred thousand dollars ($500,000.00) per annum is required by new applicants for inbound membership and they must have been actively trading as an Inbound Tour Operator for a minimum of 12 months prior to applying for membership.”

 Additionally Rule 21 (b) was deleted and the following Rule 21 (b) was substituted in its place.